Alan Mak commands resounding Havant win - but candidates thrown his record to the flame

 HAVANT MP Alan Mak has vowed to help Brexit and boost funding for public services after holding his seat.

-But Mr Mak batted off jibes from fellow candidates forced him to defend his track record.
+But Mr Mak batted off jibes from fellow candidates and defended his track record.

 There were Conservative roars as he won for the third consecutive time since standing in 2015, extending his majority from 15,596 to 21,792.

-He said moments after claiming victory: ‘I’m honoured the residents of Havant have re-elected me.
+Moments after claiming victory he said: ‘I’m honoured the residents of Havant have re-elected me.

 ‘We’ve built a strong relationship together over the last couple of years and I’m looking forward to working hard for them all year round and continuing the work I’ve been doing (not just) to get Brexit delivered, but to invest in our public services, our police, our armed forces, our schools and our hospitals.’